choria-io/website/docs/content/development/appbuilder/_index.md

     type: x
     commands: [] # sub commands that are any valid command

+    # Prompts for a y/n before performing the action, no prompt if not set
+    confirm_prompt: Do you really want to perform this action

     # arguments are like 'opscmd command argument' they do not require dashes before and
     # tend to be reserved for things that are required, though the last ones can all be
     # optional